-An effective ombudsperson would investigate allegations of human rights abuse or environmental damage and form an opinion on whether companies are causing or contributing to harm.
-He or she would also make public recommendations of actions that could be taken by companies or the Canadian government to stop abuses, provide remedy to victims or prevent future harm.
+An effective ombudsperson will investigate allegations of human rights abuse or environmental damage and form an opinion on whether companies are causing or contributing to harm.
+He or she will also make public recommendations of actions that could be taken by companies or the Canadian government to stop abuses, provide remedy to victims or prevent future harm.

 The CNCA has developed model legislation showing exactly how that could be done.
 The Global Leadership in Business and Human Rights Act provides a blueprint for legislators, setting out the essential elements that should be included in any bill to create an ombudsperson to handle complaints of wrongdoing by Canadian extractive companies overseas.

 “Talk is Not Enough” – Why we need an ombudsperson, and how this office would compare to Canada’s two existing ineffective grievance mechanisms

 See which parties and MPs have demonstrated a commitment to creating an ombudsperson

 Download the full infographic (PDF format)